enquirer/enquirer/README.md

 These following additional prompt types are available as plugins:

 * [prompt-autocompletion](https://www.npmjs.com/package/prompt-autocompletion): Prompt that autocompletes as you type.
 Can be used standalone or with a prompt system… [more](https://github.com/enquirer/prompt-autocompletion) | [homepage](https://github.com/enquirer/prompt-autocompletion "Prompt that autocompletes as you type.
 Can be used standalone or with a prompt system like [enquirer]")
 * [prompt-checkbox](https://www.npmjs.com/package/prompt-checkbox): Multiple-choice/checkbox prompt.
-Can be used standalone or with a prompt system like [Enquirer](https://github.com/enquirer/enquirer). | [homepage](https://github.com/enquirer/prompt-checkbox "Multiple-choice/checkbox prompt.
+Can be used standalone or with a prompt system like [Enquirer](http://enquirer.io). | [homepage](https://github.com/enquirer/prompt-checkbox "Multiple-choice/checkbox prompt.
 Can be used standalone or with a prompt system like [Enquirer].")
 * [prompt-confirm](https://www.npmjs.com/package/prompt-confirm): Confirm (yes/no) prompt.
-Can be used standalone or with a prompt system like [Enquirer](https://github.com/enquirer/enquirer). | [homepage](https://github.com/enquirer/prompt-confirm "Confirm (yes/no) prompt.
+Can be used standalone or with a prompt system like [Enquirer](http://enquirer.io). | [homepage](https://github.com/enquirer/prompt-confirm "Confirm (yes/no) prompt.
 Can be used standalone or with a prompt system like [Enquirer].")
 * [prompt-editor](https://www.npmjs.com/package/prompt-editor): Editor prompt.
 Opens your text editor and waits for you to save your input during… [more](https://github.com/enquirer/prompt-editor) | [homepage](https://github.com/enquirer/prompt-editor "Editor prompt.
 Opens your text editor and waits for you to save your input during a prompt.
 Can be used standalone or with a prompt system like [Enquirer].")
 * [prompt-expand](https://www.npmjs.com/package/prompt-expand): Expand prompt.
 Can be used as a standalone prompt, or with a prompt system like… [more](https://github.com/enquirer/prompt-expand) | [homepage](https://github.com/enquirer/prompt-expand "Expand prompt.
 Can be used as a standalone prompt, or with a prompt system like [Enquirer].")
-* [prompt-input](https://www.npmjs.com/package/prompt-input): This package name is not currently in use, but was formerly occupied by a popular… [more](https://github.com/npm/security-holder#readme) | [homepage](https://github.com/npm/security-holder#readme "This package name is not currently in use, but was formerly occupied by a popular package.
-To avoid malicious use, npm is hanging on to the package name, but loosely, and we'll probably give it to you if you want it.")
+* [prompt-input](https://www.npmjs.com/package/prompt-input): Basic text input prompt.
+This can be used standalone, but it's also included in [enquirer… [more](https://github.com/enquirer/prompt-input) | [homepage](https://github.com/enquirer/prompt-input "Basic text input prompt.
+This can be used standalone, but it's also included in [enquirer] by default.")
 * [prompt-list](https://www.npmjs.com/package/prompt-list): List-style prompt.
 Can be used as a standalone prompt, or with a prompt system like… [more](https://github.com/enquirer/prompt-list) | [homepage](https://github.com/enquirer/prompt-list "List-style prompt.
 Can be used as a standalone prompt, or with a prompt system like [enquirer].")
 * [prompt-password](https://www.npmjs.com/package/prompt-password): Password prompt.
-Can be used as a standalone prompt, or with a prompt system like… [more](https://github.com/enquirer/prompt-password) | [homepage](https://github.com/enquirer/prompt-password "Password prompt.
-Can be used as a standalone prompt, or with a prompt system like [Enquirer].")
+Can be used as a standalone prompt, or as a plugin for [Enquirer](http://enquirer.io). | [homepage](https://github.com/enquirer/prompt-password "Password prompt.
+Can be used as a standalone prompt, or as a plugin for [Enquirer].")
 * [prompt-question](https://www.npmjs.com/package/prompt-question): Question object, used by Enquirer and prompt plugins. | [homepage](https://github.com/enquirer/prompt-question "Question object, used by Enquirer and prompt plugins.")
 * [prompt-radio](https://www.npmjs.com/package/prompt-radio): Radio prompt.
-This prompt behaves like other radio-button interfaces, where only one choice is enabled… [more](https://github.com/enquirer/prompt-radio) | [homepage](https://github.com/enquirer/prompt-radio "Radio prompt.
-This prompt behaves like other radio-button interfaces, where only one choice is enabled whilst all others are disabled.
-Can be used as a standalone prompt, or with a prompt system like [Enquirer].")
+Can be used as a standalone prompt, or as a plugin for [Enquirer](http://enquirer.io). | [homepage](https://github.com/enquirer/prompt-radio "Radio prompt.
+Can be used as a standalone prompt, or as a plugin for [Enquirer].")
 * [prompt-rawlist](https://www.npmjs.com/package/prompt-rawlist): Rawlist prompt.
 Can be used as a standalone prompt, or with a prompt system like… [more](https://github.com/enquirer/prompt-rawlist) | [homepage](https://github.com/enquirer/prompt-rawlist "Rawlist prompt.
 Can be used as a standalone prompt, or with a prompt system like [Enquirer].")

 Or you can use [enquirer-prompts](https://github.com/enquirer/enquirer-prompts), if you want a bundle with all of the listed prompt types.